 Domestika has a wide variety of courses available, so you should be able to find something that interests you no matter how niche or unusual your tastes are.

-First of all, you should know that all courses are broken down into one of nine categories:
+First of all, you should know that all courses are broken down into main categories/themes:

 - Illustration